JessePepple/Azure_Data_Engineering_Project_With_CI-CD_And_Databricks_Asset_Bundles/README.md

 Pipelines use triggers, datasets, and linked services to securely move data.

-Logic Apps was also used to track and give updates on piepline developmnents.
+Logic Apps was also used to track and give updates on pipeline developments.

 3. Data Processing & Enrichment: Azure Databricks